keneek/cs-grub/README.md

-# 🌮 Block Chain Science Grub
+# 🌮 Blockchain Grub for Python Developers
-Cool source code for building applications with a focus on blockchain integrations, or otherwise.
+Cool information, articles, tools, and other internet finds for building python-based applications with a focus on blockchain integrations.

 ## 👾 Web3 / Blockchain
 ### 💭 Organizations